Ryan Jeffers Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 4.06 team ERA that ranks 13th across all MLB pitching staffs.
+- The Rangers have a 4.12 team ERA that ranks 14th among all league pitching staffs.

-- His most recent appearance came on Saturday against the Milwaukee Brewers, when the right-hander tossed five innings, surrendering three earned runs while allowing seven hits.
+- The right-hander last appeared on Sunday against the Milwaukee Brewers, when he threw 3 2/3 innings, allowing three earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.